 The rut lasts from August until early winter.
 During this time a bull may have up to 20 cows in his harem which he defends fiercely.
 A bull with a harem rarely feeds and he may lose up to 20 percent of his body weight.

 Female elks have a short estrous cycle of only 1 or 2 days.
-The gestation period lasts between 240 to 262 days after which one or rarely, 2 calves are born.
+The gestation period lasts between 240 to 262 days after which one or rarely, 2 babies are born.
+Unlike other types of baby deer, an Elk baby is called a calf.
 When close to giving birth, the female elk will isolate herself from the rest of the herd and will remain isolated until the calf is large enough to escape predators.

 Calves weigh around 15 – 16 kilograms (33 – 35 pounds) at birth.
 A calf can stand by the time it is 20 minutes old.
 After around 2 weeks, calves are able to join the herd and after 2 months, they are fully weaned.
 Calves remain with their mothers until the next breeding period begins.
 Elks live 20 years or more in captivity, however, only 8 to 13 years in the wild.